shahnawaza75/first-react-project/README.md

 # Math-magicians-refactor-with-hooks

-In this project I have refactored the Calculator component I developed in the past projects.
-Instead of using class based components, I will use now hooks.
+In this project, I have created a full website for the Math magicians app, consisting of several pages and using the components I already created.

 ## Built With

 - CSS
 - Create React App (CRA)
 - Gitflow
-- Hooks

 ### Prerequisites